leni-yuliu/systematic-review_CFD_sICAS_clinical-implications/README.md

 **Finally, 19 studies were included in this systematic review, and the article was published on [Stroke Vas Neurol](https://doi.org/10.1136/svn-2024-003202).**

-Due to the time sentivity of systematic review，I will continuously update the included studies when more relevant studies are published.
+> **⚠️ Due to the time sensitivity of systematic review, I will continuously update the included studies when more relevant studies are published.**

 ## Included Studies